*Article written by Jared, April 2016. Updated by Whitney, May 2018. We have now been traveling for 3 years since graduation in May 2015!

 Beginning to read and learn about travel physical therapy can be very scary, especially for a new grad.
-I am by no means an expert at this point but I have been traveling for almost a year now.
 When I first started, I was nervous to say the least.
 The allure of increased pay and traveling all over the country was enticing, but I had so many questions.
 Where will I live?
 How will I get there?
 I hate packing and moving, how can I possibly do it every three months?
 How do I know which recruiter and company to choose?
 What if I hate the clinic that I am placed at?
 What if I don’t know enough, as a new grad, to be effective at treating the patients?

 - Better pay